wanglu205/OMR/README.md

 ```

 # Results reproduced
-All results from all methods used in the ECCO paper can be reproduced at
+All results from all methods used in the OMR paper can be reproduced at

  <https://github.com/willa0205/OMRreproduce>.